 Other themed parks in Hong Kong and Macau: Snoopy’s World in New Territories (Hong Kong) and Fisherman’s Wharf & Grand Resort Deck water parks in Macau

-9. Watch horse racing at Happy Valley
+9. Happy Valley

 The Happy Valley Racecourse is the place to be in Hong Kong on a Wednesday night; unless it is summer.
 For Hong Kong doesn’t have any horse races in the summer months.
 More than just betting on their favorite horses, both expats & locals visit the place to be a part of this lively sporting event.